 Taste: Big spicy arrival.
 Jamaican ginger cake.
 Nutmeg and clove.
 Orange peel.
 Currants.
 Leather.
 Oak.

-Value for money: I think I’ve probably said more than enough about value for money in this article so I’ll keep this fairly brief.
-Benriach themselves have offered various bottlings of a similar age for anything between £130 and £200 so £185 for this 22 year old, rum finished single cask seems within the realms of acceptability at least.
+Thoughts: I think I’ve probably said more than enough about value for money in this article so I’ll keep this fairly brief.
+Benriach themselves have offered various bottlings of a similar age for anything between £130 and £200 so £185 for this 22 year old, rum finished single cask seems within the realms of acceptability, at least.

 An interesting rather than spectacular dram.
 Not sure I completely fell in love but there was definitely something about it.
 A bit like that album you didn’t really like on first listen but ended up being your favourite once you “got it”.
 It’s certainly not cheap but sometimes the whiskies that take you on a journey are the best value of all.
 Hard to say from one sample if that’s what would happen here but I would certainly like to get to know it better.
 I’m not quite willing to splash out the best part of £200 right now, but if I was looking for a bottle in that area I would have this under consideration.